carafelix/calculator/README.md

 - π button
 - Add, Substract, Multiply, Divide, Factor, and Modulo operations.
 - Best ding for backspace limit reached, in existance

+### Possible extras?
+- Could implement if '=' is press again repeat the same operation